starkinfra/sdk-php/README.md

 ## Pix

-## Create PixRequests
+### Create PixRequests

-You can create Pix Requests to charge a user:
+You can create a Pix request to transfer money from one of your users to anyone else:

 ```php
 use StarkInfra\PixRequest;